yhshi26/University-Notes/stage2/ANAT20030 - basic tissues, early dev/e_rev.md

 **Questions:**
 - describe bone structure and function
 - what are the different bone cell types?
+    - what are their structures/functions?
+- what are different bone types?
-    - what are their functions?
+    - what are their structures/fuctions?
-- describe features of woven, compact and spongy bone
 - how is bone formed and remodelled?
 - what is the epiphyseal growth plate?
-    - what are features (i.e. microscopic structure) of the epihyseal growth plate?
+    - what its structure?
 - what are examples of bone pathologies?
     - what causes them?